takumakanari/japanese-numbers-python/README.md

 A parser for Japanese number (Kanji, arabic) in the natural language.

-Japanese-numbers finds any numbers in the natural language, and convert to arabic.
+The module **japanese_numbers** finds any numbers in the natural language, and converts to arabic numerals.
-The followings are an example patterns what can be parsed.
+The followings are example patterns what can be parsed.

 - 二千万百一円
 - 5百万